Proportional Fairness in Clustering: A Social Choice Perspective: Abstract

 \section{Abstract}

-We study the proportional clustering problem of \citet[ICML'19]{CFL+19a} and relate it to the area of multiwinner voting in computational social choice.
-We show that any clustering satisfying a weak proportionality notion of \citet[EC'23]{BrPe23a} simultaneously obtains the best known approximations to the proportional fairness notion of \citet{CFL+19a}, but also to individual fairness \citep[FORC'20]{JKL20a} and the ``core'' \citep[ICML'21]{LLS+21a}.
+We study the proportional clustering problem of \citeauthor{CFL+19a} (ICML'19) and relate it to the area of multiwinner voting in computational social choice.
+We show that any clustering satisfying a weak proportionality notion of \citeauthor{BrPe23a} (EC'23) simultaneously obtains the best known approximations to the proportional fairness notion of \citeauthor{CFL+19a}, but also to individual fairness (\citeauthor{JKL20a}, FORC'20) and the ``core'' (\citeauthor{LLS+21a}, ICML'21).
 In fact, we show that any approximation to proportional fairness is also an approximation to individual fairness and vice versa.
-Finally, we also study stronger notions of proportional representation, in which deviations do not only happen to single, but multiple candidate centers, and show that stronger proportionality notions of \citet{BrPe23a} imply approximations to these stronger guarantees.
+Finally, we also study stronger notions of proportional representation, in which deviations do not only happen to single, but multiple candidate centers, and show that stronger proportionality notions of \citeauthor{BrPe23a} imply approximations to these stronger guarantees.

-\section{Fair Clustering}
+\section{Fair clustering}

-Fair decision-making is a crucial research area in artificial intelligence.
+Fair decision-making is a crucial research area in artificial intelligence and machine learning.
 To ensure fairness, a plethora of different fairness notions, algorithms and settings have been introduced, studied, and implemented.
-One area in which fairness has been applied extensively is \emph{clustering}.
-In centroid clustering, we are given a set of $n$ data points which we want to partition into $k$ clusters by choosing $k$ ``centers'' and assigning each point to a center by which it is \emph{represented well}.
-Fairness now comes into play when the data points correspond to human individuals.
+One area in which fairness has been applied extensively is \emph{(centroid) clustering}: We are given a set of $n$ data points which we want to partition into $k$ clusters by choosing $k$ ``centers'' and assigning each point to a center by which it is \emph{represented well}.
+Fairness now comes into play when, e.g., the data points correspond to human individuals.